2020 Candidate Tulsi Gabbard Says She's Mulling 'Boycott' of Next Presidential Debate

 The Hawaii congresswoman complained in a Twitter message on Thursday about the Democratic National Committee’s use of polling to determine debate participants and said the debates are “meant to entertain, not inform or enlighten.”

-Gabbard failed to qualify for the September Democratic primary debate. sHEShe just barely met the minimum qualifications for the Oct.
+Gabbard failed to qualify for the September Democratic primary debate.
+She just barely met the minimum qualifications for the Oct.
 15 contest after getting 2% support in a New Hampshire poll.

 To appear on the stage in November, the Democratic National Committee is requiring that candidates receive 3% or more support in at least four polls or receive 5% or more support in two single-state polls in the early voting states of Iowa, Nevada, New Hampshire or South Carolina.